atkrish0/securitized-asset-analysis/README.md

 3. Plotting the Spearman and Pearson Correlation Maps
 4. Calculating Returns and Volatility for the portfolio
 5. Computing Optimal k value for KMeans Clustering using the Elbow Method
-6. Applying KMeans Algorithm to cluster
+6. Applying KMeans Algorithm to cluster the portfolio